-As a native Atlantan, I have always loved the City’s downtown and historic intown neighborhoods.
-My family moved to Atlanta in the early 1850s.
-I grew up in Grant Park in a house that my grandparents built in 1902.
+As a native Atlantan who grew up in a house built by my grandparents in 1902 across the street from Grant Park, I have always loved the City’s downtown and historic intown neighborhoods.
 I went to school from the first grade through graduate school in downtown Atlanta.

-As a child growing up in the 1950s and 1960s, I witnessed and mourned the decline of those wonderful old “close-in” neighborhoods.
-By the time I was in my early twenties in the late ’60s, I had gotten involved in early intown revitalization efforts in Grant Park under the auspices of a program known as “Model Cities.”
-After a tour of duty in the Army and Graduate Business School at Georgia State University, I joined the forerunner of the Grant Park Neighborhood Association in late1974.
+As a child growing up in the 1950s and 1960s, I witnessed and mourned the decline of those wonderful old “close-in” neighborhoods and their business districts.
+By the time I was in my early 20s in the late ’60s, I had gotten involved in early intown revitalization efforts in Grant Park under the auspices of a program known as “Model Cities.”
+After a tour of duty in the Army and Graduate Business School at Georgia State University, I joined the forerunner of the Grant Park Neighborhood Association in late 1974.
 In the early 1970s most intown neighborhoods were “redlined” by banks and neglected by the local government.
 The neighborhood revitalization movement in Atlanta was in its infancy.
-Banks refused to make loans in these “high risk” neighborhoods.
-The level of city services was poor and to make matters worse, the City in the 1950s had rezoned many of these neighborhoods from single-family to multifamily residential.
+Banks refused to make real estate loans in these “high-risk” neighborhoods.
+The level of city services was poor and to make matters worse, the city had rezoned many of these neighborhoods from single-family to multifamily residential in the 1950s.

-All of these experiences have had a profound effect on me and the company that I began in 1979.
-I had a commercial real estate background, but came to realize that strong neighborhoods are vital to a city’s quality of life and even its very existence.
-Our approach to residential real estate has always reflected the values of neighborhood activism.
+All these experiences have had a profound effect on me and the company that I founded in 1979.
+I had a commercial real estate background but came to realize that strong neighborhoods are vital to a city’s quality of life and its commercial core.
+Adams Commercial’s approach to real estate has always reflected the values of neighborhood activism.
 Our transactions involve people, not just numbers.
-After more than 40 years of service, our hope and our goal in each of our sales is still that our clients and the communities in which they choose to live are better off as a result of having done business with us.
+We are in the problem solving and information business.
+After more than 40 years of service, our goal is to complete our client’s purchase or investment while at the same time adding value to the community through that transaction.

-I hope that you find our website to be a helpful tool whether you are in the planning to buy, sell or are just trying to get a good feel for the state of the residential real estate market in Atlanta.
-If you have any questions or comments please e-mail me at firstname.lastname@example.org.
-If you have an interest in commercial real estate please visit our Adams Commercial Real Estate Website at adamscre.com.
+I hope that you find our website to be a helpful tool whether you are planning to buy, sell or are trying to get a good feel for the state of the commercial real estate market in Atlanta.
+If you have any questions or comments, please e-mail me at firstname.lastname@example.org.
+If you have an interest in commercial real estate, please visit our Adams Commercial Real Estate Website at adamscre.com.

 Bill Adams, MBA, CCIM, ALC, CRB